 There’s one thing that we are not running out of today in today’s world and that’s data.
 According to an Economist article published in 2017, data is the new oil of businesses and is now considered the most valuable resource they can have.
 And in the last two years according to a recent 2019 IBM report – 90% of all the data in existence today was created in the last two years.
 The insatiable appetite for data shows no signs of abating with a prediction that by 2020, there will be around 40 trillion gigabytes of data (40 zettabytes).
 (Source: EMC) Or put it another way it would take 140 million years to download all the data.

 It’s very easy to become overwhelmed by the sheer scale and speed of data businesses generate in today’s complex and connected online world.
-Every action, transaction, touch point records data which providing valuable business insights.
+Every action, transaction, and touchpoint records data that provides valuable business insights.
 Interestingly, the Digital Universe Study from 2012, reveals only 0.5% of data is analysed, while the percentage of tagged data is a bit higher at 3%.
 This shows not all data has the potential to bring value, and not all data is tagged and classified in the most optimal way.

 Conversely, data not correctly tagged can easily swamp hosting environments and become an expensive resource if not handled and managed properly.